When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 Next, the freshly ground beans are measured into the portafilter basket.
 You can tap the side of your basket to make sure the grounds are evenly distributed throughout.

-Once they look good, tamp down the top, making sure the beans are gently pressed down to create the right pressurized environment for the water to pass through.
+Once they look good, tamp down the top, ensuring the beans are gently pressed to create the right pressurized environment for the water to pass through.

-The wand is then inserted into the espresso machine, and the water is sent through.
-From the time you press the button, it should take about 25-30 seconds for the water to pass through the basket and finish pouring the perfect shot.
+From the moment you press the button, it should take approximately 25-30 seconds for the water to pass through the basket and complete the pouring of the perfect shot.

 Depending on the size of the espresso you pulled, the only thing left to do is enjoy your solo shot or your doppio.